laurenhallau/cwoolcott.github.io/bootcamp_activities/activities04.3/25-Stu_Render-Todos/README.md

 * Open the `script.js` file provided to you.
 You have been provided the necessary variable declarations as well as an array of todo items.

-* Your goal is to create a function that will render our todos into a list in the browser.
+* Your goal is to CREATE A FUNCTION that will render our todos into a list in the browser.
+Something like function renderTodos()

   * Initially set the text content of the todoList to an empty string.